rocketacademy/soyuz/README.md

 # Technical Specs

+#### Backend
-Soyuz is a Django app with a Postgres DB.
+Soyuz is a Django app with Django Rest Framework and a Postgres DB.

+#### Front-end
+CSS is built using SASS with Bootstrap.

 ## Django Rest Framework Reference
 https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react